-- Whenever suspension components, steering components, or an axle are removed from a vehicle equipped with the Vehicle Dynamics Control system, have an inspection of that system performed by an authorized SUBARU dealer. - The following precautions should be observed in order to ensure that the Vehicle Dynamics Control system is operating properly: - All four wheels should be fitted with tires of the same size, type, and brand.
+- Whenever suspension components, steering components, or an axle are removed from a vehicle, have an inspection of that system performed by an authorized SUBARU dealer. - The following precautions should be observed in order to ensure that the Vehicle Dynamics Control system is operating properly: - All four wheels should be fitted with tires of the same size, type, and brand.
 Furthermore, the amount of wear should be the same for all four tires. - Keep the tire pressure at the proper level as shown on the vehicle placard attached to the driver's side door pillar. - Use only the specified temporary spare tire to replace a flat tire.
-With a temporary
+With a temporary spare tire, the effectiveness of the Vehicle Dynamics Control system is reduced and this should be taken into account when driving the vehicle in such a condition.

-- spare tire, the effectiveness of the Vehicle Dynamics Control system is reduced and this should be taken into account when driving the vehicle in such a condition. - The Vehicle Dynamics Control system helps prevent unstable vehicle motion such as skidding using control of the brakes and engine power.
+- If non-matching tires are used, the Vehicle Dynamics Control system may not operate correctly. - The Vehicle Dynamics Control system helps prevent unstable vehicle motion such as skidding using control of the brakes and engine power.
 Do not turn off the Vehicle Dynamics Control system unless it is absolutely necessary.
 If you must turn off the Vehicle Dynamics Control system, drive very carefully based on the road surface condition.